-A new program at Los Angeles International Airport has gone to the dogs: The therapy dogs.
+A new program at Los Angeles International Airport has gone to the therapy dogs.

 The program, called Pets Unstressing Passengers (PUP), aims to calm nervous passengers waiting for flights.

 Trained dogs and handlers will roam through the gate areas on the departure level of each terminal and visit with passengers awaiting flights while providing comfort and offering airport information, the airport said.
 Each volunteer underwent classroom and in-terminal training to learn about the airport and how to assist passengers.

 PUP was launched earlier this week in honor of the upcoming National Volunteer Week (April 21-27).
 But the dogs are expected to be a fixture at LAX long after the week of volunteering comes to an end.